grierj/linode_dynamic_dns/README.md

 ## Usage

-After your config file is up to date, simply run:
+### Rubygem

+Run the updater like:

+    linode_dynamic_dns -c ~/linode_dynamic_dns.yaml -v

+If you don't like the status messages, remove the -v If you put your config file somewhere else, update the path

+### Bundler

+Run the updater via bundler like

     bundle exec bin/linode_dynamic_dns

 This should update whatever record you configured to whatever your IP address is.

-To run this continuously use runit or daemontools or whatever your favorite process minder is.
+## Keep on runnin'

+You can run this in a loop every 5 or so minutes, or use cron, or just run it from time to time by hand

 ## Contributing